 The Disability Intergroup of the European Parliament is an informal grouping of MEPs from almost all nationalities, and all political groups, who are interested in promoting disability policy in their work at the European Parliament and at the national level.

 The Council of the European Union (formerly known as the “Council of Ministers”) consists of representatives of the Member States in specific policy fields such as employment, education, or economic and fiscal policies.
 It is composed of government ministers from each EU country, according to the policy area being discussed.
 The EU Member States share the presidency, which rotates every 6 months.
-For example, in the first half of 2021, Portugal holds the presidency, followed by Slovenia from July to December, Portugal from January until June 2021 and Slovenia from July and December 2021.
-France from January until June 2022, and Czechia from July until December 2022.
+For example, in the first half of 2021, Portugal held the presidency, followed by Slovenia from July to December 2021, France from January until June 2022, and Czechia from July until December 2022.

 If you would like to know when your country holds the EU presidency, please check on the Council’s webpage.